dvernooy/dvernooy.github.io/_embedded/02-obdii.md

 I used the Nokia 5110 LCD & driver plus a couple of pushbuttons to navigate around on the menu.
 Nothing really special there.
 More about the menu later.

 ### Serial interface
 I decided I might like to drive around and record what was happening on a laptop as I drove, among other things.
-So I put in a serial interface using a MAX232 chip ... it requires a few bypass capacitors, but can take its input from the __ output of the ATMega328.
+So I put in a serial interface using a MAX232 chip ... it requires a few capacitors and takes its input/output from the PD0/PD1 pins of the ATMega328.
 Also, in order to push up to 19200 baud and higher, you really have to start to pay attention to timing.
 There are some (really cool) software UARTs out there, but I didn't use them on this project.

 On the PC side, I used Excel on the PC side to collect the information and also to ping the car.
 You may cringe, but VBA was a simple solution.
 I'll add more documentation to this over time.